Updated: February 10, 2026

 To ensure the correct licensing of your prefab house, Portugal has regulations and a process to follow.
 Here are the steps to go about getting your prefabricated house in Portugal properly licensed:

-Once approved, the technical projects will need to be presented, such as sewage, electrical supply, and gas installation, so that the City Council can consult the entities responsible before issuing a building permit.
+- Step 2: Once approved, the technical projects will need to be presented, such as sewage, electrical supply, and gas installation, so that the city council can consult the entities responsible before issuing a building permit.

-When the construction is finished, a use license must be requested from the City Council’s urban planning services.
+- Step 4: When the construction is finished, a use license must be requested from the city council’s urban planning services.
 This will be issued after it has been confirmed that the work complies with the approved projects.
 This will be done through an inspection of the property.

 Taxes

-In order to own a prefab house, Portugal requires certain property taxes to be paid.
+In order to own a prefab house or any property, Portugal requires certain taxes to be paid.
 You will need to consider the taxes to pay for prefabricated and modular homes, which will fall either at the time of purchase or on an annual basis.

-For example, prefab houses will attract municipal property tax (IMI), which is applied based on the taxable value of your prefabricated property.
-You’ll also pay IMT tax, which is a municipal property transfer tax levied on the purchase of real estate, as well as Stamp Duty.
-You can consult our article here for more information: Property Taxes in Portugal in 2025.
+For example, prefab houses will attract Municipal Property Tax (IMI), which is applied based on the taxable value of your prefabricated property.
+You’ll also pay Property Transfer Tax (IMT), which is levied on the purchase of real estate, as well as stamp duty.

 Maintenance